-2 The Bank and its subsidiaries do not believe it has high levels of risk concentration with regard to any single customer or transaction.
-However, the Bank and its subsidiaries are likely to be exposed to region or industry concentration risk.
-The information of concentration of credit risk is as follows:
+2 The Bank does not believe it has high levels of risk concentration with regard to any single customer or transaction.
+However, the Bank is likely to be exposed to region or industry concentration risk.
+The Banks' information of concentration of credit risk is as follows: